joshua-hvmn/SIA/README.md

 # Synthetic Intelligence App

-Create a locally hosted AI chat app with search capabilities via a local SearXNG instance included in the Compose file.
-Comes bundled with Caddy.
+Take back some sovereignty with just a few commands.

+Here is a simple, all-in-one Docker Compose app that provides self hosted AI chat, a chat GUI, SearXNG web search, and a reverse proxy.

+SIA uses popular open source tools, and it's extensible.

 ## What is included?